Jean Ichbiah

-Jean David Ichbiah (25 March 1940 – 26 January 2007) was a French computer scientist.
+Jean David Ichbiah (25 March 1940 – 26 January 2007) was a French and American computer scientist.
 From 1977 to 1983, he was the chief designer of Ada, a general-purpose, strongly typed programming language with certified validated compilers.

 Early life

 Ichbiah was a descendant of Greek and Turkish Jews from Thessaloniki who emigrated to France.

 Career

-In 1980, he founded the Company Alsys.
-From 1972 to 1974, he worked on designing an experimental system implementation language called LIS, based on Pascal and Simula.
+In 1980, Ichbiah founded the software development company Alsys, created to support initial work on the Ada programming language.
+In July 1995, Alsys merged to become Thomson Software Products (TSP), which itself would subsequently merge into Aonix in 1996.
+From 1972 to 1974, Ichbiah worked on designing an experimental system implementation language called LIS, based on Pascal and Simula.
 He had been chairman of the Simula User's Group and was one of the founding members of IFIP WG 2.4 on Systems Implementation Languages.